andfanilo/streamlit-drawable-canvas/README.md

 - Get image data and every drawn object properties back to Streamlit !
 - Choose to fetch back data in realtime or on demand with a button
 - Undo, Redo or Drop canvas
+- Save canvas data as JSON to reuse for another session

 ## Installation